You should find the answer to most questions here.

 Can we book for a short stay of just a few days?

 We appreciate that many visitors wish to get a taste of the horse caravan experience, often as part of a longer holiday spent discovering Ireland.
-On this basis we have introduced a short break option in our low season based on a 4 day minimum stay with the option of additional days.
+We offer short breaks of 3 nights from Wednesday and 4 nights from Saturday.

-The shorter stay will limit some of the routes available and it is important to note that our visitors spend nearly a day being briefed on their route, on learning and practicing how to work with the horse and in gaining driving experience.
+It is important to note that our visitors spend nearly a day being briefed on their route, on learning and practicing how to work with the horse and in gaining driving experience.
+For this reason you will spend the first and last night of the tour in the caravan on our farm.

 What kind of people enjoy a horse caravan holiday?